patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/filters/design.md

 ### Type-ahead filters
 Type-ahead filters are useful when there is a large number of items to select from the filter dropdown.
-Users can quickly find the value they would like to filter by by typing in the field.
+Users can quickly find the value they would like to filter by typing in the field.

 ![image9](./img/type-ahead-single.png)
 ![image10](./img/type-ahead-multi.png)